andresort28/quant-test/README.md

 git clone https://github.com/andresort28/quant-test.git
 ```

-### Run a complete test:
+### Run a complete test
 Run the following steps to take a complete test in order to populate an OrderBook and fully filled a trade:

 1. Start the `Exchange` server just running the `main()` method of the Exchange class.
-2. Uncomment only `populateOrderBook()` in the `Script.main()` method in the `Script` class and run.
+2. Uncomment only `populateOrderBook()` in the `Script.main()` method and run.
 It will populate `BTC/USD` Market with BUY and SELL Orders.
-3. View the console logs in the Exchange terminal and select an Order in the OrderBook you want to filled.
-The method `Script.executeTrade()` will send a BUY Order, so you can choose an Order to fill in the Ask Side of the OrderBook and then, you can edit the variables price and amount in `Script.executeTrade()` method in order to fill that SELL Order you choose partially or completely.
+3. View the console logs in the `Exchange` terminal and select an Order in the OrderBook you want to fill.
+Take a look that the method `Script.executeTrade()` will send a BUY Order (by default), so you can choose an Order to fill in the `Ask Side` of the OrderBook and then, you can edit the variables `price` and `amount` inside `Script.executeTrade()` method in order to fill those SELL Orders you want partially or completely.
 4. Comment `populateOrderBook()` and uncomment only `executeTrade()` and `printOrderBook()` in `Script.main()` method and run.
-It will try to fill the new Buy Trade you send to the Exchange against the Order you choose visually.
+It will try to fill the new BUY Trade you send to the Exchange against the Order you choose above.
 It will also print the final OrderBook state.
-5. View the console logs in the Exchange terminal to see entire process.
+5. View the console logs in the `Exchange` terminal to see the entire process.

+### Time complexity
+- The solution is guaranteeing `thread-safe` on all operations and still handle a time complexity of `O(1)` for the most operations with `ConcurrentHashMap` and `PriorityBlockingQueue` as data structure for the OrderBooks.
+- `O(1)` at time to SEARCH an Order in the Orders Maps. `HashMap` used to store Orders by its OrderId (`UUID`) as key.
+- `O(1)` at time to SEARCH the OrderBook of a specific Order. `ConcurrentHashMap` used to store OrderBooks by its Markets as key.
+- `O(1)` at time to SEARCH an Order in its respective OrderBook. `ConcurrentHashMap` is used to store Orders using a Queue, by its respective Prices.
+- `O(1)` at time to ADD a new Order in its respective Side (Ask/Bid) in the OrderBook. `PriorityBlockingQueue` is used to store the Orders in (First-In First ) FIFO order.
+- `O(1)` at time to DELETE an Order that is fully filled in the OrderBook.
+Each OrderSide used a `PriorityBlockingQueue` so the `.remove()` remove the head of the Queue.
+However, when an arbitrary Order needs to be removed from the OrderBook (Queue) it could be `O(n)` in the worst case to find its index and remove it (It's just `0.025 milliseconds` to search for it among 2000 Orders with a CPU Intel Core i9 and 16 GB RAM).
+- `O(n)` (worst case) at time to MODIFY an Order that is partially filled in the OrderBook, where `n` is the total of Orders at the same price.
+Because OrderBook uses Queues, the Order must be first removed from the Queue arbitrarily, which implies the same time complexity of DELETE operation `O(n)`.
+Then it has to be added again which could be `O(1)` or `O(nlogn)` if a new sorting has to be done because of the creation field of the Order because it uses a `PriorityBlockingQueue` sorted by `createdAt`.

+Note: Because this solution is just a `prototype`, it does not use any database neither any kind of indexing.
+However, if we used indexing it could reduce the time complexity of DELETE operation to `O(1)`.

 ### Stress-test
 - The `Script` contains the method `populateHugeOrderBook()` in order to create the `400,000` operations in the OrderBook (2000 orders for each of the 100 prices on each side).
-However, since it takes so long to receive all 400,000 messages in the Exchange, you can test with a smaller case to see that we are guaranteeing `thread-safe` on all operations and still handle an algorithmic complexity of `O(1)` with the data structures used as `ConcurrentHashMap` and `PriorityBlockingQueue` for the OrderBook.
+However, since it takes so long to receive all 400,000 messages in the Exchange, you can test with a smaller case to see that I am guaranteeing `thread-safe` on all operations and still handle an algorithmic complexity of `O(1)` with the data structures used as `ConcurrentHashMap` and `PriorityBlockingQueue` for the OrderBook.

 ### Implementation Notes
 - The idea is to create a simplistic framework, that's why I did not use `Netty` directly as the client-server framework, and I used `NIO` instead.